SAP Commerce Cloud: Features, Architecture, and What It Actually Does

 Strong fit:

-• You serve multiple countries, languages, and currencies from a single platform
+- You serve multiple countries, languages, and currencies from one platform

-• Your product catalogue requires complex classifications and configurable products
+- Your product catalogue has complex classifications and configurable products

 Not ideal for:

-• Pure DTC brands with simple catalogues (use Shopify or BigCommerce)
+- Pure DTC brands with simple catalogues (Shopify or BigCommerce will do fine)

-• Startups needing to launch in weeks, not months
+- Startups that need to launch in weeks, not months

-• Companies with no SAP footprint and no plans to adopt one
+- Companies with no SAP footprint and no plans to get one

-• Businesses with fewer than 10,000 SKUs and simple pricing models
+- Businesses with fewer than 10,000 SKUs and simple pricing

-For a detailed comparison with alternative approaches, see our composable commerce guide and migration playbook.
-For a broader look at what SAP Commerce Cloud delivers — including pricing, industry use cases, and implementation methodology — see our SAP Commerce Cloud solution page.
+For more on how composable commerce works and when it makes sense, check our composable commerce guide and migration playbook.
+For the broader picture including pricing and implementation methodology, see our SAP Commerce Cloud solution page.

 FAQ